gsoh/gsoh.github.io/index.markdown

 I am a research engineer at Google DeepMind.
 My current interest includes AI agents, LLM post-training, and generative models.
 I am a core contributor of Gemini Deep Research and I have worked on reasoning, planning for tool/extensions for LLMs.
 Previously I worked on self/semi-supervised i18n models for automatic speech recognition and deliver them to the partners such as Pixel, Assistant, Youtube, and Google Cloud.

 I earned my Ph.D. degree at the University of Michigan where I worked on generative AIs and decision-making under uncertainty.
-My PhD research focused on generative models (Normalizing flow, VAE, and Transformers) and learning-based planners (model-based RL, optimal control, PPO), mainly in the context of autonomous driving (prediction & planning) and sequence prediction applications (e.g., NLP).
+My PhD research focused on generative models (Normalizing flow, VAE, and Transformers) and learning-based planners (model-based RL, optimal control, as well as some model-free RLs), mainly in the context of autonomous driving (prediction & planning) and sequence prediction applications (e.g., NLP).
 In early 2020, I was a teaching assistant for the Machine Learning course (EECS545) at the University of Michigan.

 During my PhD, I did an internship at Google where I developed a Transformer-based non-autoregressive neural sequence model for natural language processing.
 I also interned at Amazon AI (AWS AI) where I researched deep generative models for music generation using Transformers.
 In 2019, I interned at Uber ATG where I worked on autoregressive generative models and normalizing flow for autonomous driving.